Z-Ray-Entertainment/el-decko/README.md

 # El Decko
-El Decko is a collection of user interfaces, backends and other utilities to make use of Elgato Stream Decks on Linux
+El Decko is a collection of user interfaces, backends, the El Decko Core and other utilities to make use of Elgato Stream Decks on Linux.

 ## Desing Goals
 El Decko aims to be operable rootless and on any (or no) display server.